-Even if you have just opened a business and you have a small staff, they can easily feel like they are part of something bigger if they are invited to take part in bettering their community in some way.
-Staff retention and motivation rises exponentially when a business is committed, so do count on your employees’ output when it comes to selecting a charity, holding fundraising events, and increasing awareness of your philanthropic efforts.
+Even if you have just opened a business and you have a small staff, they can easily feel like they are part of something bigger if they are invited to take part in bettering their community in some way. rises exponentially when a business is committed, so do count on your employees’ output when it comes to selecting a charity, holding fundraising events, and increasing awareness of your philanthropic efforts.

 Boosting Brand Awareness